Azure-Samples/communication-services-web-calling-widget-hero/README.md

-# Welcome to an Azure Communication Services Calling Widget Sample
+# Connect to your Customers using Azure Communication Services Calling Widget

 This project is aimed to teach developers on how to create a Calling Widget using the Azure Communication UI Library.

 Depending on your needs, you might need to create an experience for your customers to be able to get a hold of you with minimal setup on their part.
 Calling Widget is a tool that is meant for allowing instant interaction, whether that is reaching out to customer support, having a quick call with your financial advisor, or other customer facing teams.
 The goal of this sample is to help make you one click away from your customers.

-This sample is configured as a sample application for a solar company's support page and was showcased during Microsoft Build 2024
+This sample is configured as a example application for a solar company's support page for Microsoft Build 2024.
+In this demo we showcase:
+- Screensharing between agent and customer
+- Video Communications for a more personal experience
+- Captions **(in public preview)** for a more accessible experience

+Follow the setup steps [below](#pre-requisites) then use the blue button below to deploy the demo app to your Azure subscription.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fcommunication-services-web-calling-widget-hero%2Fmain%2Fdeploy%2Fazuredeploy.json)